-3. Any disputes will be submitted to the authorized court in the place of business of Gladiator, but Gladiator always retains the right to submit the dispute to the authorized court in the place of business of the other party.
+3. Any disputes will be submitted to the competent court in the domicile of Become Gladiator, but Become Gladiator always retains the right to submit the dispute to the competent court in the domicile of the opposing party.

-4. Regardless of the choice of Gladiator, the consumer always retains the right to submit the dispute to the legally authorized court.
-The consumer must make this choice known to Gladiator within one month after receiving the summons.
+4. Regardless of the choice of Become Gladiator, the consumer always retains the right to submit the dispute to the legally competent court.
+The consumer must make this choice known to Become Gladiator within one month after receipt of the summons.

-5. If the other party is established outside the Netherlands, Gladiator may choose to submit the dispute to the authorized court in the country or state where the other party is established.
+5. If the other party is established outside the Netherlands, Become Gladiator may choose to submit the dispute to the competent court in the country or state where the other party is established.

 Last update October 19th 2017